Tuesday, December 2, 2025

 Windage:

 Windage, or the surface area of boat (and gear) exposed to the wind, contributes as well.
-If the surface area of your kayak is much bigger in the front as compared to the back, the unequal windage may make the boat prone to lee-cocking.
+If the surface area of your kayak is much bigger in the front as compared to the back, this unequal windage may make the boat prone to lee-cocking.
 More commonly, gear stored on the deck can exacerbate lee-cocking and weather-cocking.
 In the case of lee-cocking, move any paddles and other items stored on deck that increase windage from the bow to the stern.
 This will reduce the “push” of the wind on the bow and increase it on the stern.
 If weather-cocking, do the opposite.
 Moving deck gear around is a lot easier if you’re paddling with others.

 Figure 3.
 Move gear to reduce Lee-cocking